drhsqlite/pikchr/doc/sqlitesyntax.md

 ## How It Works

-The SQLite documentation is generated using TCL.

-SQLite documentation source files are combinations HTML and TCL.
-The source documents are initially HTML, but any text between `<tcl>`...`</tcl>` is executed as TCL script.
-There are also other special features such as enhanced hyperlinks and some special markup styles.
-A [TCL script][2] is run over the source text that evaluates the embedded TCL and other special feathres and then outputs the pure HTML documentation pages.
+The SQLite documentation is generated using [a Tcl script][2] from source documents.
+The script evaluates Tcl code embedded into the source files between `<tcl>`...`</tcl>` tags, extends HTML with enhanced hyperlinks and formatting features, and outputs the result as standard HTML.

 [2]: https://sqlite.org/docsrc/file/wrap.tcl